clipopera2025/clipopera_assets/README.md

 ## ClipOpera Ad Generator

-`clipopera_ad_generator.html` is a simple in-browser tool for previewing images or videos and exporting a short GIF or MP4.
+`public/index.html` is a simple in-browser tool for previewing images or videos and exporting a short GIF or MP4.
 Open the file in your browser, choose a fit mode, upload media, then export the result.
+Sample assets live under `public/media/`.

 ## Drive Chat Uploader